Al-Walid I: Family

 Compared to his brothers, al-Walid had an "exceptional number of marriages", at least nine, which "reflect both his seniority in age ... and his prestige as a likely successor" to Abd al-Malik, according to the historian Andrew Marsham.
 The marriages were intended to forge political alliances, including with potential rival families like those of the descendants of the fourth caliph, Ali, and the prominent Umayyad statesman, Sa'id ibn al-As.
 Al-Walid married two of Ali's great-granddaughters, Nafisa bint Zayd ibn al-Hasan and Zaynab bint al-Hasan ibn al-Hasan.
-He married Sa'id's daughter, Amina, whose brother al-Ashdaq had been removed from the line of succession by Marwan and was killed in an attempt to topple Abd al-Malik.
+He married Sa'id's daughter, Amina, whose brother Amr al-Ashdaq had been removed from the line of succession by Marwan and was killed in an attempt to topple Abd al-Malik.
 One of his wives was a daughter of a Qurayshite leader, Abd Allah ibn Muti, who was a key official under Ibn al-Zubayr.
 Among his other wives was a woman of the Qaysi Banu Fazara tribe, with whom he had his son Abu Ubayda.

 Marsham notes al-Walid's marriage to his first cousin, Umm al-Banin, "tied the fortunes" of Abd al-Malik and her father, Abd al-Aziz ibn Marwan.
 From her al-Walid had his sons Abd al-Aziz, Muhammad, Marwan, and Anbasa, and a daughter, A'isha.
 From another Umayyad wife, Umm Abd Allah bint Abd Allah ibn Amr, a great-granddaughter of Caliph Uthman, al-Walid had his son Abd al-Rahman.
 He also married Umm Abd Allah's niece, Izza bint Abd al-Aziz, whom he divorced.
 (Note: After al-Walid's death, Umm Abd Allah married his nephew Ayyub, the son and would-be successor of Caliph Sulayman.
 Izza married al-Walid's brother Bakkar ibn Abd al-Malik.
 Their consistent marriages with the Marwanids indicates the high favor their family enjoyed with the Umayyad caliphs.)